ScooloV/bbpedia/docs/core_rules.md

 0-3 BRIBES

-100,000 G0LD PIECES EACH
+100,000 GOLD PIECES EACH
-(50,000 G0LD PIECES F0R TEAMS WITH THE
+(50,000 GOLD PIECES F0R TEAMS WITH THE
-'BRIBERY AND C0RRUPTI0N' SPECIAL RULE), AVAILABLE T0 ANY TEAM When a player is caught misbehaving, a bag of gold pieces can have a surprisingly calming effect upon an angered referee!
+'BRIBERY AND C0RRUPTIOn' SPECIAL RULE), AVAILABLE T0 ANY TEAM When a player is caught misbehaving, a bag of gold pieces can have a surprisingly calming effect upon an angered referee!
 A single Bribe may be used when a player is Sent-off for committing a Foul or using a